František Gregor Emmert: Style

 Initially, Emmert's music was heavily inspired by spiritual German music with emphasis on traditional counterpoint.
 His early work, until 1975, is marked by avant-garde and its typical signs are aleatoric, multiserialism or timbre music.
 From the second half of the 1970s, he went back to his roots as his faith returned.
 His work was then marked by older compositional techniques and influences of the romanticism and medieval music (Guillaume de Machaut).
 His perception of postmodernism slightly differed from the standards; Emmert did not work with citations, he just arranged harmony.
 He was one of the first Czech composers who could be labelled as postmodernist.
 His later symphonies from the 21st century (Symphony No. 18 and after) are composed for large symphonic orchestras, usually scored in biform and polytempo for non-traditional instruments such as clarina and baritone oboe.
 These aspects mark Emmert's final stage of composition.
 Most of his symphonies are subtitled.
-Symphony No. 25 was the last of Emmert's work premiered, on 1 June 2017 in Brno, by the Ensemble Opera Diversa string orchestra, with soloists Milan Pal’a (viola), Marek Pal’a (organ) and Jarmila Balážová (mezzosoprano), and conducted by Ondrej Olos.
+Symphony No. 25 was the last of Emmert's work premiered, on 1 June 2017 in Brno, by the Ensemble Opera Diversa string orchestra, with soloists Milan Pal’a (viola), Marek Pal’a (organ) and Jarmila Balážová (mezzo-soprano), and conducted by Ondrej Olos.